Combinatorics via Closed Orbits: Number Theoretic Ramanujan Graphs are not Unique Neighbor Expanders: Expansion Using Moore's Bound

 Therefore

-where the inequality is as in the proof of the first claim. \end{proof} We combine the lower bound on $M_{l}\left(S\right)$ coming from Moore's bound, with a standard upper bound from spectral graph theory.
+where the inequality is as in the proof of the first claim. \end{proof} We combine the lower bound on $M_{l}\left(S\right)$ coming from Moore's bound, with a standard upper bound from spectral graph theory, which we now describe.

-We let $L^{2}\left(X\right)$ be the set of functions $f:X\to\C$, with the usual inner product.
-The adjacency operator $A:L^{2}\left(X\right)\to L^{2}\left(X\right)$ is defined as
+We let $L^{2}\left(X\right)$ be the set of functions $f\colon X\to\C$, with the usual inner product.
+The adjacency operator $A\colon L^{2}\left(X\right)\to L^{2}\left(X\right)$ is defined as

 The operator $A$ is self-adjoint and therefore diagonalizable, with real eigenvalues and an orthogonal basis of eigenvectors.
 If $X$ is $d$-regular, the constant function is an eigenvector of $A$, with eigenvalue $d$.
-If $X$ is bipartite, $A$ has the eigenvalue $-d$, corresponding to the eigenvector that is equal to a constant $C$ on one side, and is equal to $-C$ on the other side.
+If $X$ is bipartite, $A$ has the eigenvalue $-d$, corresponding to the eigenvector that is equal to a constant $C$ on one part, and is equal to $-C$ on the other part.
 If $X$ is connected, as we assume, those are the only eigenvectors with eigenvalues of absolute value $d$.
 We say that $X$ is Ramanujan if every eigenvalue $\lambda$ of $A$ satisfies either $\left|\lambda\right|=d$ or $\left|\lambda\right|\le2\sqrt{d-1}$.
-This bound is optimal for large graphs by the Alon-Boppana bound (\cite{nilli1991second}). \begin{lem} Let $X$ be a $d$-regular Ramanujan graph with $n$ vertices and let $S\subset X$ be a subset.
+This bound is optimal for large graphs by the Alon-Boppana Theorem (\cite{nilli1991second}). \begin{lem} Let $X$ be a $d$-regular Ramanujan graph with $n$ vertices, and let $S\subset X$ be a subset.